transifex/transifex-live-wordpress/readme.md

 SEO and lang urls feature switch set to off

 = 1.0.6 =
+Removing staging option (use Transifex dashboard to control it)

+= 1.1.0 =
-SEO and lang urls feature switch set to on
+SEO and lang urls and HREFLANG enabled
+Custom language picker color options removed